MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 The Standard Deduction Percent remains at 15 percent.

-## Changes in June Round 5 update (Released 6/8/2022)

-- Utah

-### 2022 state or territorial tax changes

-The following tax changes are included in this update:

 #### Withholding changes for Utah

 All filing status have a fixed flat tax of 4.85% from 4.95%